ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 srun --mem=1gb --cpus-per-task 1 --ntasks 1 --time 10:00:00 --x11 --pty bash -l
 ```

-The above example enables X11 forwarding and requests, 1GB of memory, 1 cores, for 10 hours within an interactive session.
+The above example enables X11 forwarding and requests 1GB of memory and 1 core for 10 hours within an interactive session.

 ### Monitoring Jobs
 To check on your jobs states, run the following: